IBM/dbb/Templates/JenkinsPipeline/README.md

 There are 2 Jenkins pipeline definition templates provided to set up a Jenkins Multibranch pipeline compatible with any Git provider.
 * a [Jenkinsfile](Jenkinsfile) definition to set up a Jenkins Multibranch pipeline using IBM UrbanCode Deoloy (renamed as IBM DevOps Deploy) as a deployment framework.
-* a [JenkinsfileWithWaziDeploy](JenkinsfileWithWaziDeploy) definition to set up a Jenkins Multibranch pipeline using IBM Wazi Deploy as a deployment frameowork.
+* the [JenkinsfileWithWaziDeploy](JenkinsfileWithWaziDeploy) template uses IBM Wazi Deploy as the deployment framework.

 ## Overview and capabilities